Rashidun Caliphate: Uthman's reign (644–656)

 Uthman ibn Affan (عثمان ابن عفان) (c.
-573 – 17 June 656), who became the third caliph at the age of 70, was one of the early companions, and son in law of Muhammad by marriage to two of Muhammad and Khadija daughters Ruqayyah and Umm Kulthum.
+573 – 17 June 656), who became the third caliph at the age of 70, was one of the early companions, and son in law of Muhammad by marriage to two daughters of Muhammad and Khadija, Ruqayyah and Umm Kulthum.
 Uthman was born into the powerful Umayyad clan of the Meccan Quraysh tribe.
 Under his leadership, the empire expanded into Fars (present-day Iran), some of Khorasan (present-day Afghanistan), and Armenia.
 His rule ended when he was assassinated.
 Uthman is perhaps best known for forming the committee which standardised and canonised the Quran.

 Election of Uthman

 Before Umar died, he appointed a committee of six men to decide on the next caliph and charged them with choosing one of their own numbers.
 All of the men, like Umar, were from the tribe of Quraysh.
-His plan for choosing the next Caliph has been criticised its small size and unrepresentativeness, which excluded Muslims from Medina, Mecca, Tayef, and other tribes; Umar's committee consisted of those he considered unfit for the position of Caliph (something he told each, one by one, personally), for his inclusion of a tie breaking seventh member who would be sure to veto Ali, and for instructions to a henchman to execute committee members if the committee was deadlocked.
+His plan for choosing the next caliph has been criticized for its small size and unrepresentativeness, which excluded Muslims from Medina, Mecca, Taif, and other tribes; for his inclusion of a tie breaking seventh member who would be sure to veto Ali, and for instructions to execute committee members if the committee was deadlocked.

 The committee narrowed down the choices to two: Uthman and Ali.
-Ali was from the Banu Hashim clan (the same clan as Muhammad) of the Quraysh tribe, and he was the cousin and son-in-law of Muhammad and had been one of his companions from the inception of his mission.
-Uthman was from the Umayyad clan of the Quraysh.
+Ali was from the Banu Hashim (the same clan as Muhammad) of the Quraysh tribe, and he was the cousin and son-in-law of Muhammad and had been one of his companions from the inception of his mission.
+Uthman was from the Umayyad clan of Quraysh.
 He was the second cousin and son-in-law of Muhammad and one of the early converts of Islam.
-Uthman was ultimately chosen.
+Uthman was ultimately chosen as caliph.